MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 cmdlet, or type `exit`.

 > [!IMPORTANT]
-> `Enter-PSSession` is designed to substitute a new remote session for the current interactive
+> `Enter-PSSession` is designed to substitute the current interactive session with a new interactive
-> session.
-You shouldn't call it from within script context.
+> remote session.
+You shouldn't call it from within a function or script or by passing it as a
+> command to the `pwsh` executable.

 ## EXAMPLES